Fiori-Tracker/fioritracker.github.io/2007FPS01/ft-core.md

 # Fiori Tracker Core

-This app replaces multiple spreadsheets that are usually used to document SAP Fiori launchpad configuration in SAP S/4 HANA projects implementation and during support.
+This product replaces multiple spreadsheets that are usually used to document SAP Fiori launchpad configuration in SAP S/4 HANA projects implementation and during support.

 Key features:
 - Easy app identification (including documentation URLs)